 Wal-Mart, Tesco, Cosco, Sam’s Club, just to name a few.
 These are some of the biggest retailers in the world, huge operations that make fortunes in revenue.
 How do they do it?
-What is there big secret?
+What is their big secret?
 Simple, at the end of the day, they have mastered two simple things.
 First, buying at wholesale prices and selling at retail prices.
 Second, they have mastered the marketing game.
 Wait, this is supposed to be an article on trading and investing so why write about the retail world of gadgets, clothes, appliances and more?
 It’s an important topic if you want to understand how to be a consistently profitable trader or investor.
 Their buying and selling actions in the markets they operate in are no different than the actions of the consistently profitable trader.
-For you to be successful, you need to learn to properly think the market place your buying and selling in, just like Costco does.
+For you to be successful, you need to learn to properly think the market place you’re buying and selling in, just like Costco does.

 Let’s get more specific so that you can become a better trader and investor by the end of this article.
 For Costco to profit, they have to make sure that there are many willing buyers to pay the retail prices they are charging.
 When we trade, we must do exactly the same thing, we need retail buyers who are willing to buy at the retail (supply) price levels we are charging.
 How does Costco get you to pay their retail prices?
 There are many ways but let’s start with a look at the Costco sign above.
 This sign is in huge letters at the front of every Costco and on every piece of marketing material.
 Notice the word in blue that is a part of every Costco sign, “wholesale”.
 Why do you think that word is there?
 There is one reason and one reason only… To get you to think you are paying wholesale prices so that you actually walk in the store and pay their retail prices, period.
 In short, the word “Wholesale” is an invitation to get you to pay a retail price.
 As a market speculator, this is also what you need to know how to do in the markets.